 We’ve also witnessed recently that pulse surveys can be used to rapidly collect data on emerging topics to help you respond quickly and decisively to unplanned situations.
 Though listening to your employees is always important, that need is amplified during turbulent times.
 You can use ad hoc, just-in-time pulse surveys to connect with employees at scale, alongside other ways of keeping lines of communication open with your people.

 Turbulent times increase stress on and within organizations, testing our leadership, our people, and our culture -- as well as the strength of our relationships with others.
 At Perceptyx, we are supporting organizations to understand their employees’ perceptions of corporate response to the situation.
-To that end, we’ve created surveys specific to the COVID-19 pandemic that we’re offering completely free of charge.
+To that end, we’ve created surveys specific to the COVID-19 pandemic that we’re offering to organizations.

 Choosing Your Pulse Survey Cadence